Publius Attius Varus

 Publius Attius Varus (died 17 March 45 BC) was the Roman governor of Africa during the civil war between Julius Caesar and Pompey.
-He declared war against Caesar, and initially fought Gaius Scribonius Curio, who was sent against him in 49 BC.
+He declared against Caesar, and initially fought Gaius Scribonius Curio, who was sent against him in 49 BC.

 Political career

 Varus held the office of praetor no later than 53 BC.
 No record of his earlier political career survives.
 He was promagistrate, and likely propraetor, in Africa in 52 and possibly earlier.

 Role in civil war

 On the outbreak of the civil war, Varus, an adherent of the optimates, was stationed in Picenum at the head of a considerable force.
 Upon the approach of Caesar, he was forced to evacuate the area.
 He and his levies joined Pompey in Apulia.

 When Pompey left Italy for Greece, Varus crossed over into Africa, and took possession of his former province, which had been allotted to Q. Aelius Tubero for the purpose of obtaining grain.
 Excluded from his province by Varus, Tubero then went to join Pompey.
 Varus was well known in Africa from his earlier propraetorship, and was thus able to raise two legions.